Mini brand shoot day at Castle Farm - 26 March 2025

 - Off-white/cream, neutral or other seasonal colours are all fine.

-- Bring along a few accessories such as a scarf, necklace or earrings.
+- Bring along a few accessories that work with your outfit, such as jewellery.

-- Try to bring one piece of clothing (or even a scarf) with some colour in as that can really add to the images and helps contrast with a plain background.
+- Try to include some colour in your outfit as this can really add to the images and helps contrast with a plain background.

 - If you have a particular ‘brand’ colour then think about incorporating this into your clothing as well.